 𝗠𝗼𝗿𝗲 𝗥𝗲𝗮𝘀𝗼𝗻𝘀 𝘁𝗼 𝗯𝗲 𝗢𝗽𝘁𝗶𝗺𝗶𝘀𝘁𝗶𝗰

 Once something terrible happens, you may have no control over the immediate impact, but you can control how you respond and feel.
-For instance, following adversity, many times people ruminate on the worst possibilities, instead of spending our energy on how to solve problems, how to build better, or how to discover new prospects.
+For instance, following adversity, people often ruminate on the worst possibilities.
+Instead, imagine spending the same energy on how to solve problems, how to build better, or how to discover new prospects.

 You should know that the odds are stacked against you as an optimist.
-There are several reasons why pessimism seems to be easier to embrace than optimism.
+There are several reasons why pessimism seems to be easier to embrace than optimism:

-Grounded.
-Detractors can readily provide examples of what did not work in the past versus the acuity to visualize the future combined with the skills to realistically convey that vision.
+Experience.
+Detractors can readily provide examples of what did not work in the past.
+However, someone rarely possesses the acuity to visualize the future combined with the skills to realistically convey that vision.

 Timing.
 Bad news travels fast.
-Good news can take a long time and may never come.
+Good news may take a long time or may never come.
 So, we tend to hear mostly negative news.

 Expectation.
 Pessimism is a default for many people.
-When was the last time an employee came to you and praised the payroll being perfect?
-However, you hear about a mistake immediately.
+When was the last time an employee came and praised you for the payroll being perfect?
+However, you will hear immediately about a mistake.

 Shift Your Energy

-Despite the pressure, however, embrace the opportunity that optimism provides.
+Despite the pressure, embrace the opportunity that optimism provides.

 Pro Tip: Optimism does not equal naivete: it equals control.
-You can recognize all the challenges, face the trials, and cry those tears while still believing that you will reach a better place in the long-term.
+You can recognize the challenges, face the trials, and cry those tears while still believing you will reach a better place in the future.

-You also may embrace a Growth Mindset** and see personal development as a long-term win versus constantly measuring immediate wins and losses.
+If you embrace a growth mindset, then you may see personal development as a long-term gain versus constantly measuring today’s wins and losses.**

-Come to terms with your level of optimism to appreciate exactly when and how it holds value.
+Come to terms with your optimism to appreciate exactly when and how it holds value.